CLEAR CREEK TRAIL

 From its inception, the Task Force has been a strong grass roots movement.
-Volunteers, especially youth, come from all corners of the community - students, scouts and Alternative to Detention juveniles - to build, maintain and take ownership.
+Volunteers, especially youth, come from all corners of the community to build, maintain and take ownership of their trail.

-Known for strong partnerships with community businesses, schools, service and military organizations, some have adopted a section of trail: Kiwanis Club of Silverdale, Silverdale Sunrise Lions, Command Submarine Group 9, Kitsap Atheists and Agnostics, Naval Operation Support Center, Naval Hospital Bremerton, Jeff Reed All State Insurance, Boy Scout Troop 4554 and the USCG Sea Devil.
+Organizations that have adopted a section of trail: Kiwanis Club of Silverdale, Silverdale Sunrise Lions, Command Submarine Group 9, Kitsap Atheists and Agnostics, Naval Operation Support Center, Jeff Reed All State Insurance and the USCG Sea Devil.

 Clear Creek Trail loves do-it-yourself volunteers who help maintain the Trail.
 The guidelines guarantee hours of free, fun recreation.
 When you walk the Trail carry a small pair of garden clippers so when you encounter a sagging branch or a blackberry vine creeping across the Trail, you can give it a quick snip.

 A plastic bag comes in handy when you see litter along the trail.
-Garbage cans are located at the Interpretive Center, Ridgetop Pavilion, All Star Lanes, Markwick Park, Dog/Skate Park, and Schold Road Trailhead.
+Garbage cans are located at the Interpretive Center, Ridgetop Pavilion, All Star Lanes, Dog/Skate Park, and Schold Road Trailhead.

 Report a Problem